lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 \end{align*}
 $$

-2. For the rest of the UK, we can assume that non-compliant businesses are given a score of 20 and over, and this value can be averaged over the number of businesses in the same region:
+2. For the rest of the UK, we can assume that non-compliant businesses are given a score of at least 20.
+We count such occurrences for each region and average the regional value:

 $$
 \begin{align*}